sirius-ms/sirius/README.md

 tandem mass spectrometry.
 SIRIUS uses isotope pattern analysis for detecting the molecular formula and further analyses the fragmentation pattern of a compound using fragmentation trees.
-<span style="color: #339966;">Starting with SIRIUS 3.2, fragmentation trees
+<span style="color: #339966;">Fragmentation trees can be uploaded to CSI:FingerID via a web service,
-can be uploaded to CSI:FingerID via a web service, and results can be displayed in the SIRIUS 3.2 graphical user interface.</span> (This is also possible using the command line version of SIRIUS.)
+and results can be displayed in the SIRIUS graphical user interface.</span> (This is also possible using the command line version of SIRIUS.)
 <span style="color: #339966;">This is the recommended way of using
 CSI:FingerID.</span>